YestinYang/YestinYang.github.io/_posts/2017-05-26-Microsoft-2-Querying-Data-with-Transact-SQL.md

         ```

       - ```sql
-        /* If Size is number, output number
+        /* If Size is number, output number;
         if Size is NULL, output n/a */
         SELECT Name,
         	CASE Size